tianlinxu312/Everything-about-LLMs/README.md

 <img src="./imgs/stable-diffusion.png" alt="image" width="950"/>
 </p>

 The red-shaded and green-shaded parts illustrate the pixel and the latent space.
 First, stable diffusion uses a pretrained model (VQGAN[^13] in this case) to encode the images to latent, and decode the learned latent back to images.
 In practice, this reduces a high-resolution image to a latent representation of the shape [64x64xnumber of channels].

 In the latent space, stable diffusion deploys a diffusion model equipped with a denoising U-Net.
 In each denoising diffusion step, the U-Net is augmented with the cross-attention machanishm which computes the attention between the noisy latent and whichever conditons included in the model for conditional generation.

+No surprise that classifier-free CLIP guidance is also used in stable diffusion.
+The "switch" in the figure above controls whether the model produces images with or without conditions.

 #### Image to Image

 An implementation of Stable Diffusion Image-to-Image can be found [here](./stable_diffusion_img2img.py).
 Alternatively, you can also play with [this notebook](https://colab.research.google.com/drive/15MS1tAK69Nbdv6cnkN0U8GrJAYwtbuw9?usp=sharing).